 UHF tags are much cheaper to manufacture, and as such are commonly used in retail inventory tracking, pharmaceutical anti-counterfeiting, and other applications where large volumes of tags are required.
 The EPCglobal Gen2/ISO 18000-6C standard is a well-known global standard for item-level tracking applications.

-Check out real-world examples of UHF RFID applications and ROI with our application brief on Returnable Container tracking or our white paper “Returnable Container Tracking: Challenges, Benefits and Financial Impact.”
+Check out real-world examples of UHF RFID applications and ROI with our case study on Returnable Container tracking or our white paper “Returnable Container Tracking: Challenges, Benefits and Financial Impact.”

 Passive or Active?

 There are two other common classifications of tags, depending on how the tag communicates with the reader: passive or active.